vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

 	* <code>AddressLineValidator</code> - to check all remaining address lines for checking all address lines.

-	For more information on each of these property validators please see the reference documentation.
+	For more information on each of these property validators please see the reference documentation included as part of the SDK.

 	<pre>AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator();
 	List&lt;ValidationFailure&gt; errors = addressDetailsValidator.validate(address);